System Status Reports & Sanitary Surveys

 - Issuing building permits

-- Land divisions when an existing OSS is part of the proposal
+- Land divisions or boundary line adjustments when an existing OSS is part of the proposal

 - Conditional use permits